 LeaderShape© is a six day institute that has a mission of transforming the world by increasing the number of people who lead with integrity and have a healthy disregard for the impossible.
 Held each Spring at an off-campus location, 60 students come together to learn about leadership and what it means to contribute to the idea of creating a just, caring and thriving world.
-Applications are due February 28, 2013.
-Learn More!
-Apply Now!
+Find Out More!

 The leadership certificate will be a multifaceted interdisciplinary program, including students from multiple majors and disciplines to create a dynamic environment that mimics real world leadership scenarios.
 In order to accomplish this, an advisory team of committed faculty and staff must collaborate together to build a curriculum that is truly interdisciplinary.
 Ideally the leadership certificate will be used as a mechanism to document student accomplishments in leadership through coursework and co-curricular engagement.
 Interested parties in developing this certificate should contact the Center for Student Leadership and Engagement.